Intrapulmonary Acoustical Airway Clearance (IAAC)

 The battery powered Vibralung Acoustical Percussor generates sound waves or acoustics via a transducer (loudspeaker).

-At or near sympathetic or resonant frequency, the sound waves result in the mucus, mucus plaque, and/or the airway surfaces themselves vibrating, that is resonating, creating a shearing effect, then promoting the breaking down, and mobilization of, mucus secretions.
+By applying the physics principle of resonance, at or near sympathetic or resonant frequency, the oscillatory sound waves result in the mucus, mucus plaque, and/or the airway surfaces themselves vibrating, that is resonating, creating a shearing effect, then promoting the breaking down, and mobilization of, mucus secretions.

 This therapy make it easier for the respiratory system to expel the secretions.